 An Oklahoma man who came to Pittsburgh for his second double-lung transplant was placed on a device never before used in the U.S., making him healthy enough to eventually get a transplant.
-With the help of a multidisciplinary team lead by Dr. Christian Bermudez (above), Jon Sacker is now recovering after his lifesaving surgery at UPMC Presbyterian.
+With the help of a multidisciplinary team, Jon Sacker is now recovering after his lifesaving surgery at UPMC Presbyterian.
 Photo credit: "UPMC"

 UPMC Patient First in U.S. Implanted With Hemolung Before Lifesaving Double- Lung Transplant

 Suffering from cystic fibrosis and rejecting the transplanted lungs he had gotten just two years ago, Jon Sacker, 33, came to UPMC from his hometown in Moore, Oklahoma, as a last resort.
 But when his carbon dioxide levels spiked, making him too sick for another transplant, his family feared the worst.